JoeNyland/puppet-cloudwatch/README.md

 Default: `true`

-## Limitations

-* Tested on CentOS 7, Debian 7, Debian 8, Ubuntu 12.04, Ubuntu 14.04 and Amazon Linux 2015.03.
-* Tested with Puppet 4.x and 3.x.

 ## Development

 Please feel free to file an issue on the GitHub repo or create a PR if there's something here that you'd like to fix.